 Once the parade had ended, we left with plenty of energy and the holiday spirit as we headed to my parent’s house for turkey dinner.
 Just like every year on Thanksgiving, we went around the table to say what we are thankful for, and I was super proud of Ryder and Siella said they were most grateful for their family and the food they had on the table.
 Our day couldn’t have been more perfect, surrounded by our family, catching up, and indulging in way too much food.

-After an amazing year, I have so much to be thankful for.
+I have so much to be thankful for.
 My family is thriving and healthy, and we’ve had some pretty amazing trips and opportunities this year.
 I am grateful of this platform that has allowed me to stay home with my family, yet serve as a creative outlet, and while it comes with a major work load, I feel truly blessed for all that I have.
 Hoping you all had just as a magical day as we did.
 Wishing you all peace and love during this holiday season.